ifocus7358/IFocusAWSDevOps/README.md

 ================================

-Please go throw the recorded video session
+Please go throw the recorded video session and follow the steps to create the free tier AWS account